-- Cruciferous vegetables are linked to our estrogen and thyroid levels.
+- Cruciferous vegetables are important for hormonal health, as they’re linked to our estrogen and thyroid levels.

 - Fibre plays a huge role in hormonal clearance from the intestines, so a lack of dietary fibre (constipation) can cause reabsorption of these offending hormones, circulating them instead of excreting them.

 - Pre-biotic foods like leeks, onions, garlic, and bananas as well as fermented foods like kimchi, miso or sauerkraut can be great ways to help restore out-of-balance gut flora, and this may be necessary before our hormones can come into balance.